GoogleCloudPlatform/cloud-foundation-fabric/organization-bootstrap/environments/README.md

 This set of Terraform files is usually applied manually by an org-level administrator as a first step, and then reapplied only when a new environment needs to be created or an existing one removed, and serves different purposes:

 - automating and parameterizing creation of the organizational layout
-- automating creation of the base resources needed for Terraform automation (service accounts, state buckets), without having to resort toexternal scripts or hand-coded commands
+- automating creation of the base resources needed for Terraform automation (service accounts, state buckets), without having to resort to external scripts or hand-coded commands
-- anticipating the requirement of organizational-level roles for specific resources (eg Shared VPC), by granting them to the service accounts used for environment automation
+- assign IAM roles to automation service accounts on the organization (eg for Shared VPC) and their respective folders, to minimize the need for the org admin role during day to day operations
-- enforcing separation of duties by using separate sets of automation resources (GCS, service accounts) for each environment, and only granting roles scoped to the environment's folder
+- enforcing separation of duties by using separate sets of automation resources (GCS, service accounts) for each environment, and scoping IAM roles to folders wherever possible

 ## Managed resources and services